Residual permutation test for regression coefficient testing: Literature review

 can be used to construct a test where $H_0$ is rejected when $\phi_{\mathrm{anova}}$ exceeds the $1-\alpha$ quantile of the $F_{1,n-p-1}$ distribution.
-As the above distributional result is nonasymptotic and holds whenever $n > p + 1$, the associated test is valid even in the high-dimensional setting.
-However, as we will discuss in Section~\ref{sec:size}, beyond Gaussianity and some other class of restrictive assumptions on $\bv$, ANOVA test is usually \emph{not} guaranteed to have a valid Type-I error control.
+As the above distributional result is nonasymptotic and holds whenever $n > p + 1$, the associated test is valid even {\rev when $p$ diverges as a constant fraction of $n$}.
+However, as we will discuss in Section~\ref{sec:size}, {\revone for a general noise distribution of} $\bv$, ANOVA test is usually \emph{not} guaranteed to have a valid Type-I error control.
 This encourages us to construct hypothesis tests with valid Type-I error control allowing a broader class of noise distributions.

-As emphasized by \citet{LB21}, this is a challenging problem, with a ``century long effort'' in the statistical community to alleviate the strong Gaussianity assumption of ANOVA.
-Some representative works include~\citet{Hart70,Mein15}.
-However, the two methods mentioned above still require the noise to follow certain geometric constraint, which is either symmetric about 0 or rotationally invariant. \citet{LB21} represented, to the best of our knowledge, the first work that established finite-population size control with only exchangeable noise.
-However, as mentioned in the introduction, despite its striking distribution-free property, the cyclic permutation test proposed in \citet{LB21} requires the dimension of $p$ to be much smaller than $n$ for valid size control, and no corresponding statistical power analysis was provided.
-Another alternative with less restrictive assumptions on dimension $p$ was proposed in~\citet{d2022robust}, where the authors proposed a ``stratified randomization test''.
-Different from our test that is fixed design and allows arbitrary $\bX$, \citet{d2022robust} assume that rows of $\bX$ must follow a discrete random distribution with a relatively small number of unique values.
+As emphasized by \citet{LB21}, this is a challenging problem, with a ``century long effort'' in the statistical community to alleviate the strong assumption of ANOVA. {\revone In the context of finite-sample size validity,} some representative works include~\citet{Hart70,Mein15}.
+However, the two methods mentioned above still require the noise to follow certain geometric constraint, which is either symmetric about 0 or rotationally invariant. \citet{LB21} represented, to the best of our knowledge, the first work that established finite-sample size control with only exchangeable noise.
+However, as mentioned in the introduction, the cyclic permutation test proposed in \citet{LB21} requires the dimension of $p$ to be much smaller than $n$ for valid size control, and no corresponding statistical power analysis was provided.
+Alternative test with less restrictive assumptions on dimension $p$ was proposed in~\citet{d2022robust}, which relaxes the dimensionality assumption by requiring the rows of $\bX$ to follow a discrete random distribution with a relatively small number of unique values.